volumetricformat/GitHub_Training/docs/03_github_flow.md

 When the changes contained in the pull request are approved, the feature branch is merged onto the main branch.
 In the next section, you will learn how to put this GitHub workflow into practice.

-### Exploring

-Here are some interesting things you can check out later:

-- *[guides.github.com/introduction/flow/](https://guides.github.com/introduction/flow/)* An interactive review of the GitHub Workflow.